Chain-of-Memory: Lightweight Memory Construction with Dynamic Evolution for LLM Agents

 \PromptRule

 \textbf{2.
-Temporal Reasoning} \\ I will give you a question, a correct answer, and a response from a model. \begin{itemize}[leftmargin=3mm, nosep] \item If the response is equivalent or contains all intermediate steps, answer yes. \item Do not penalize off-by-one errors for the number of days. \end{itemize}
+Temporal Reasoning} \\ I will give you a question, a correct answer, and a response from a model.
+If the response is equivalent or contains all intermediate steps, answer yes.
+Do not penalize off-by-one errors for the number of days.